rsms/js-lru/README.md

 // Now 'john' is the most recently used entry, since we just requested it c.toString()        // -> "adam:29 < angela:24 < john:26"
-c.put('zorro', 141) // -> {key:adam, value:29}
+c.set('zorro', 141) // -> {key:adam, value:29}

-// Because we only have room for 3 entries, put-ing 'zorro' purged 'adam' c.toString()        // -> "angela:24 < john:26 < zorro:141"
+// Because we only have room for 3 entries, adding 'zorro' caused 'adam'
+// to be removed in order to make room for the new entry c.toString()        // -> "angela:24 < john:26 < zorro:141"
 ```